luis-ma-m/clash-pairing-hub/README.md

 ```

 By default it listens on `http://localhost:3001` unless the `PORT` environment variable is set.
 The frontend expects the server URL to match `VITE_API_BASE_URL`.
-The API server requires `SUPABASE_URL` and `SUPABASE_ANON_KEY` to connect to your Supabase project.
-The server will not start if either variable is missing.

 ### Running Tests